| |

 volunteer a complete foot reflexology session while your work is

-mini-digital, CD and DVD North
+arrange for including costs.
+Only CD and DVD North

 American video format (not 8mm) will be accepted.
-Upon completion of the
+Electronic videos

-Portfolio.
+deliveries).
 Your portfolio

 will be returned to you upon review and marking by the professor